mello9494/Database_Project/README.md

 # Grocery Store Management Database
-###### Created by Andrew Goss(001043951), Tanner Smith(), Hayden Rawlings()
+###### Created by Andrew Goss(001043951), Tanner Smith(001044004), Hayden Rawlings(001029311)

 ## The Main Objective
 The main objective of this project was to utilize an relational database schema, Java, and a Java GUI to make a functional database that can perform basic create, read, update, and delete (CRUD) operations.
-The basis of our project, as the title of this README is states, will be about a Grocery Store Management Database.
+The basis of our project, as the title of this README states, will be about a Grocery Store Management Database.
-It will be able to track customer information which is used to deliver their product to their address.
-We also have the information of our employees at multiple locations which we also track.
-The products that are delivered or purchased at the locations are assumed to be shared between all locations.
+It will be able to track customer information which is used to deliver their products to their address.
+We also track the information of our employees at multiple locations.
+The products that are delivered or purchased at the locations are assumed to be shared between all locations for simplicity.
 The database tracks the prices and quantity of stock available.
 Using these tables in our database, we can use our "delivery" system to have certain employees at each location deliver products to customers.

 <br>